Stratification of singular hyperkahler quotients: A local normal form for the underlying complex-Hamiltonian manifold

-The goal of this section is to establish a local normal form for the underlying complex-Hamiltonian manifold of a tri-Hamiltonian hyperk\"ahler manifold analogous to the local normal form of Guillemin--Sternberg \cite{gui82} outlined in \S\ref{xnx9ie9i}.
-It will be used in \S\ref{x09hoi74} to show that singular hyperk\"ahler quotients are stratified spaces, in a proof similar to Sjamaar--Lerman's one for symplectic reductions.
+The goal of this section is to prove Theorem \ref{vhb1qe4r}, which establishes a local normal form for the underlying complex-Hamiltonian manifold of a tri-Hamiltonian hyperk\"ahler manifold analogous to the local normal form of Guillemin--Sternberg \cite{gui82} and Marle \cite{mar85}.